e-gov/GOVSSO/TechnicalSpecification.md

 permalink: TechnicalSpecification
 ---

-This documentation is in DRAFT state and can be changed during the development of GOVSSO.
+This documentation is in DRAFT state and can be changed during the development of GovSSO.
 Changes in API may take place until finalization of this document.
 {: .adv}

 # Technical specification